emartineznunez/AutoMeKin/docs/screening.md

-**Screening**.
+---
+title: Screening section
+layout: home
+parent: Input files
+grand_parent: Tutorial
+nav_order: 3
+---

+# Screening method

 Some of the initially located structures might have very low imaginary frequencies, be repeated or correspond to transition states of van der Waals complexes formed upon fragmentation of the reactant molecule.
 To avoid or minimize low-(imaginary)frequency structures, redundancies and van der Waals complexes, amk includes a screening tool, which is based on the following descriptors: energy, SPRINT